Skip to Content

 Seerr is the unified media request manager that merges Overseerr and Jellyseerr into a single application, maintained by the seerr-team.
 It provides native support for Plex, Jellyfin, and Emby media servers with an intuitive interface for users to discover and request movies and TV shows.
 Requests are automatically forwarded to Sonarr and Radarr for download.
 User quota management, approval workflows, and extensive notification support (Discord, Slack, email, Telegram, Pushover) make Seerr the definitive content request tool for shared media servers.

 QuickBox Pro installs Seerr per user from the official seerr-team/seerr GitHub repository, building with Node.js 22.11.0 and pnpm 10.24.0.
-The installer creates isolated virtual environments, configures systemd service management, and sets up nginx reverse proxy access.
+The installer creates isolated virtual environments, configures a per-user systemd service (seerr@username), and allocates a unique public port and internal port for each user so multiple users on the same server can run Seerr side by side without collisions.

 Replaces Overseerr and Jellyseerr